-Munich, in southern Germany hails as the home of the dark lager beer style, where it lives under the guise of ‘schwarzbier’ (‘black beer’) or ‘schwarzpils’ (‘black pils’).
+Munich, in southern Germany hails as the home of the dark lager beer style, where it lives under the guise of schwarzbier (‘black beer’) or schwarzpils (‘black pils’).

 A golden rule in the brewing process is never to forget how big a part water plays in influencing the outcome of the beer.
 It is this principle that has seen places like Burton upon Trent and Plzen become brewing metropolises, owing to the way the soft water sources nearby enhance light pale ales in Burton’s case and Pilsner style lagers in Plzen’s.

-As Germany is a country that loves lagers and a region that favours dark beer styles, the inevitable outcome was to combine the two, brewing with lager yeasts and highly kilned dark malt to make a dark lager.
+As Germany is a country that loves lagers and Bavaria is a region that favours dark beer styles, the inevitable outcome was to combine the two, brewing with lager yeasts and highly kilned dark malt to make a dark lager.
 The clue really is all in the name.

 DISCOVER SMALL BEER DARK LAGER